Virginia Tech’s 35th Annual Mudbass Classic Tournament takes place on April 28

-The tournament is free to the public and open to all ages.
-In past years, most participants have been between 4 and 15 years old.
-Fishing gear will be provided.
+The tournament is free to the public and open to all ages but caters to younger anglers.
+Most participants in past years have been between 6 and 12 years old.
+Registration occurs the day of the event.
+Fishing gear will be provided; the first 20 registrants will receive a free rod and reel to keep.
 Limited parking is available near the Duck Pond; no parking permit is required on the weekend.

-Participants may catch any of several species of fish, but the event’s namesake — mudbass — is another term for carp, one of the most abundant fish species in the Duck Pond.
-Alex Pelletier, outreach chair of the Virginia Tech Chapter of the American Fisheries Society and lead organizer of the tournament, said that catching a mudbass can be surprisingly difficult.
+Participants may catch any of several species of fish, but the event’s namesake mudbass — another term for carp — is one of the most abundant fish species in the Duck Pond.
+Stephen Stang, outreach chair of the Virginia Tech Chapter of the American Fisheries Society, explained that catching a mudbass presents a challenge.

-The Virginia Tech Chapter of the American Fisheries Society, which hosts the event every year, is motivated to do so by the impact it has on the local community, especially the chance to introduce children to the world of fisheries.
+The Virginia Tech Chapter of the American Fisheries Society, which hosts the event every year, is motivated to do so by the prestige of the tradition and the opportunity to engage with the community.

-Written by Megan Maury Church, of Fredericksburg, Virginia, a sophomore majoring in communication studies in the College of Liberal Arts and Human Sciences
+Written by Megan Maury Church, of Fredericksburg, Virginia, a junior majoring in communication studies in the College of Liberal Arts and Human Sciences.